zachvance/slickbanner/README.md

 `python main.py -t project -p flare`

+Omitting the `-p` flag will create a banner with a palette selected at random.

 ### Dimensions
 And we can specify banner size with the `-w` (width) and `-he` (height) flags: